Creative-Learning-Services/eccr-cis/README.md

 ## Data Structure

-The ECCR system follows the DCWF (DoD Cyber Workforce Framework) hierarchical structure and is compliant with SCD 1.0 (Structured Competency Description) standards.
+The ECCR mvp graph service incorporates the DCWF (DoD Cyber Workforce Framework)and DOT&E (Director, Operational Test & Evaluation) hierarchical structure and is compliant with SCD 1.0 (Shareable Competency Definition) standards.

 ### Node Types and Labels

+#### DCWF

 The system uses multi-label nodes to represent the hierarchical structure: